mathewsanders/Mustard/README.md

 ## Type safety

-When matching with one tokenizer, or two or more tokenizers of the same type, mustard will return tokens with the Token type associated with the tokenizer.
+When matching a single tokenizer, or two or more tokenizers of the same type, Mustard will return tokens with type associated with the tokenizer.

-When matching using two or more tokenizers of different types, you'll need to convert the tokenizer to `AnyTokenizer`.
-The tokens returned will by of the protocol type `TokenType` but can be checked or converted to their own type.
+To use two or more tokenizers with different types, you'll need to convert the tokenizers to `AnyTokenizer` before passing into Mustard.
+Tokens returned with this method will have the type `TokenType` and you'll need to use type casting to get anything beyond the text or range of the token.

-Here's an example using `DateTokenizer`, and `CharacterSet` together.
+Here's an example using `DateTokenizer`, and `CharacterSet` together:

 ````Swift
 let tokens = "12/01/27 123".tokens(matchedWith: DateTokenizer.defaultTokenizer, CharacterSet.decimalDigits.anyTokenizer)